TheSkyler-Dev/Multiconvert/README.md

 # Multiconvert
-A repository for a basic Unit converter i am developing as a project in my Apprenticeship
+A repository for a basic Unit converter i am developing as a project in my Apprenticeship.
+Contributions are welcome.
+No major releases yet